bam2008/ai-cloaker/README.md

 6. **That's it!** Once you give permissions to the script as prompted when you click run for the first time, the script will run and do its thing.

-**Note**: if you don't want the blue underlines to show, turn off grammar suggestions.
+**Note**: if you don't want the blue underlines to show in the Google doc, turn off grammar suggestions.